Working with the music of Philip Glass, this new artwork was created to help fundraise towards St George’s Bristol capital appeal.

 Luke Jerram is interested in making visible and tangible, that which is invisible and beyond the range of our senses.
 Here, invisible sound waves are rotated, solidified and turned to glass.
+The final artwork weighs 310kg (680 lbs) and is 3.6m (142 inches) in length.

 “It is especially fitting that the chosen piece is my Etudes for Piano, Vol. I, no 2 which I played on my first visit to St George’s in 2013.
 I am happy to be able to play a part in St George’s exciting plans and look forward to seeing the finished piece.” said Philip Glass